bryanedds/Nu/README.md

 There is additional documentation on **advanced Nu game programming techniques** in an 'experience report' found here - https://github.com/bryanedds/FPWorks/blob/master/Nu/Documentation/Iterative%20Functional%20Reactive%20Programming%20with%20the%20Nu%20Game%20Engine.pdf?raw=true

-The current documentation for the **Aml** programming language is found here - https://github.com/bryanedds/FPWorks/tree/master/Aml/Documentation

-If you're looking at Aml, run the **AmlRepl project** from Visual Studio and follow its instructions (especially in studying the StdLib Aml code to get a real feel for the language).

 Finally, please check out the license for this repository below!